Synopsis and Objective

 *NPOD requires all applicants for seed grants to provide documentation of consultation with a biostatistician of their choice regarding experimental design, and recommend using NPOD’s bioinformatics and biostatistics coordinators, Drs.
 Kathy Hanford or Steve Kachman (see https://cehs.unl.edu/npod/biomedical-and-obesity-research-core/).
 Documentation is to be provided by the biostatistician signing the application’s face page.

-The maximum budget will be $20,000 direct costs; F&A costs are not allowed.
-This is one-time funding with no chance for renewal or extension.
+The maximum budget will be $40,000 direct costs; F&A costs and equipment are not allowed.
+This is one-time funding with no opportunity for renewal or extension.
 It is required that funds will be spent by May 31, 2022.
 Applicants may request less funding than the maximum limit as deemed appropriate for the proposed project.
 Salaries for faculty are not allowed.
 However, salaries for other personnel are permitted.
+Budgets should be created using the standard UNL OSP template found at https://unl.app.box.com/v/budgettemplate.

 Seed grant PIs will become NPOD members and will be expected to attend monthly meetings and participate in NPOD events.
 PIs will present their research progress at a monthly work-in-progress seminar of the NPOD, and also to the external advisory committee during NPOD’s annual review meeting.
 In addition, PIs will be required to submit a report to NPOD in time for submission of the center’s annual report to NIH (typically in February).
 A final report documenting progress, publications, and grant proposals submitted and awarded, will be due to NPOD within 30 days after the end date of the seed grant.
 PIs will acknowledge NPOD support (NIH P20GM104320) in publications and presentations resulting from their seed grant.
 PIs are expected to submit an R01 grant proposal to NIH or a similar type of grant proposal to another federal agency by the end of the funding period.